spectrochempy/spectrochempy/docs/gettingstarted/install/install_sources.rst

    (scpy) $ git pull upstream master --ff-only

-and if some changes are notified, run setup.py again:
+and if some changes are notified, run pip again:

 .. sourcecode:: bash

-   (scpy) $ python setup.py install
+   (scpy) $ python -m pip install .

 To go further and eventually contribute to the code on the upstream, you can consult the :ref:`develguide`.